2S7 Pion: Description

-The 2S7 carries a crew of fourteen; seven are carried by the Pion and seven in an auxiliary vehicle.
+The 2S7 carries a crew of fourteen and eight rounds of ammunition; seven crewmembers and four rounds are carried by the Pion, with the remaining crew and rounds in an auxiliary vehicle.

 It takes the crew about six minutes to set up and five minutes to dismantle.
-It carries four 203 mm projectiles for immediate use.
-It is capable of firing nuclear ammunition.
+The vehicle carries four 203 mm projectiles for immediate use.
+The gun is capable of firing nuclear ammunition.
 The gun has a range of 37.5 km, but this can be extended to 47.5 km by using a rocket-assisted projectile.
 One interesting feature of the Pion is the firing alarm.
-Because the blast of the weapon firing is so powerful – it can physically incapacitate an unprepared soldier or crew member near it from concussive force – the Pion is equipped with an audible firing alarm that emits a series of short warning tones for approximately five seconds prior to the charge being fired.
+Because the blast of the weapon firing is so powerful, it can physically incapacitate an unprepared soldier or crew member near it from the concussive force, the Pion is therefore equipped with an audible firing alarm that emits a series of short warning tones for approximately five seconds prior to the round being fired.